Aditya12Aiyer/dungeon-game/README.md

 3. Make decisions, fight enemies, and explore dungeons!

 ## ⚠️ Important Notes
 - The React and Flask sides are currently connected to Render webpages, but these URLs do not currently work.
-If testing the code make sure to switch to a localhost server (flask port 10000) to properly test out the code.
+If testing the code make sure to switch to a localhost server (Flask port 10000, React port 3000) to properly test out the code.
 We are still working on getting the program up on a public webpage.
 - Make sure Ollama is running before launching the Flask backend.
 - The AI model (LLaMA 3) runs locally and does **not** access the internet.
 - Story accuracy may vary depending on prompt phrasing.